 \section{Perturbative approach of this method}

-In the main text, we used the RWA and the Hamiltonian effectively transformed to simple two-dimensional one.
-When we consider the higher-order perturbation, there can be other peaks without the $|E_{1}-E_{0}|=\omega$ condition.
+In the main text, we used RWA, and the Hamiltonian was effectively transformed into a simple two-dimensional one.
+When we consider higher-order perturbations, there can be other peaks without the $|E_{1}-E_{0}|=\omega$ condition.

-We calculate the transition amplitude $\braket{f|U(t,0)|i}$, where $U(t,0)$ is a unitary operator expressing the time evolution from time $0$ to time $t$, $\ket{i}$ and $\ket{f}$ are the initial state and the final state respectively.
+We calculate the transition amplitude $\braket{f|U(t,0)|i}$, where $U(t,0)$ is a unitary operator expressing the time evolution from time $0$ to time $t$, and $\ket{i}$ and $\ket{f}$ are the initial state and the final state, respectively.

-First, we describe the Hamiltonian of Eq.~\eqref{def:external_Hamiltonian} in the so-called interaction picture
+First, we describe the Hamiltonian of Eq.~\eqref{def:external_Hamiltonian} in the so-called interaction picture:

 Then, the transition amplitude is given by